sdunlap/gtsam_pendulum/README.md

 # Implementation

-I implemented the following factor graph using gtsam.
+For the main example, I implemented the pendulum lab developed by cntaylor using gtsam's new custom factors and the following factor graph.
 For measurement factors, I used two different, but equivalent, methods.
 First, I kept the two types of measurements separate, so there were three custom factor types (2 for measurements and one for dynamics).
 After performing the speed tests, I was curious to see the impact of the extra calls to python, so I made a combined measurement factor.
 Although this did improve speed slightly, the difference was not as significant as I expected.
 Both methods are still available and can be selected by setting:
 ``` py
 use_combined_meas = True # or False.
 ```